Table of contents

 Beyond online betting sites, Texas laws place restrictions on other gambling activities.
 These include:

-• Casinos and Slot Machines: Texas does not allow casino gaming except in Native American casinos or slot machine establishments.
+• Casinos and slot machines: Texas does not allow casino gaming except in Native American casinos or slot machine establishments.
 Operating or engaging in anything from commercial brick-and-mortar casinos to small back-room game rooms is illegal.
 Even the ownership of slot machines or any other betting device counts as a violation of state laws.

-• Sports Bet: If it was ever a crime to place bets on sports, Texas is the state where that’s a reality.
+• Sports bet: If it was ever a crime to place bets on sports, Texas is the state where that’s a reality.
 Since the period when every betting activity was banned in the Lone Star State, there has been no form of Texas sports betting alliance.
 You can’t even have online sports betting apps in a Texas house.
 In other words, wagering on sports games – including professional sports betting, amateur sports betting, and daily fantasy sports betting – is strictly prohibited in the state.

 Note that the following establishments are exceptions to the state laws restricting wagering activities:

-• Exceptions for Fundraisers: Charity events focused on fundraising are allowed by Texas to conduct limited gambling activities.
+• Exceptions for fundraisers: Charity events focused on fundraising are allowed by Texas to conduct limited gambling activities.
 These may include bingo and raffles but must be under strict licensing and regulation requirements.

-• Native American Casinos: These establishments operate under Federal law, so Texas state law has no hold on them.
+• Native American casinos: These establishments operate under Federal law, so Texas state law has no hold on them.
 As such, tribal casinos can offer a wider range of gambling options, such as slots, table games, and sports wagering.

 Gambling Activities